pratikyoff/dota-discord-bot/README.md

 ./deploy.sh <branch-name>
 ```

 where `<branch-name>` is the name of the branch you want to deploy.
 The script will automatically download the latest code from the remote, build your bot and run it.
+Make sure you have execute permissions to run this script.